-The watch comes with shiny leather band, with clasp.
+The watch comes with shiny leather band, which have a butterfly clasp on it.
 So you never need to worry about damaging and replacing your leather band, as is the case with normal pin and buckle.

 Exhibition Caseback To Peek At The Auto Movement

 The crown is located at 3 o’clock, the same with the date display.
 An engraving of “S” can be seen on the crown to denote “Seiko” which is a nice detail.

 The watch features an exhibition caseback, a favorite feature of mine.
 You can see the back of the Caliber 6R15 movement that powers the watch.

 But don’t expect too much from Seiko’s exhibition casebacks (at least at this price point).
 They never did put much effort to beautify the back of the movement for our eye’s pleasure like Swiss manufacturers.

 The gears are all the same color, the jewels are not really easy to spot, and the engravings are just minimal.

 This is not really a deal breaker for me though.
 For one, there is absolutely no problem with the movement’s performance (more on that later on).